Kyoto Autumn Leaves: Japan’s Most Colorful Season

 When to Go – The best time to visit Kyoto also coincides with the best time to visit Japan in general.
 Spring (from March to May) and autumn (from September into December) are the preferred seasons for Japan’s famous cherry blossoms and autumn leaves.
 Outside of these seasons, it can be quite cold in winter and very humid and rainy in summer.
 As mentioned above, Kyoto in November is the perfect time for colorful autumn leaves.
 If you only have a few days, it’s best to aim for mid to late November.

 Accommodation – During the Kyoto autumn leaf and cherry blossom season, accommodation can be booked out far in advance.
 Make sure to book early.
-We recommend searching for great Kyoto deals at HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including booking.com and agoda.
+We recommend searching for great Kyoto deals at HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including hotels.com and agoda.
 If Kyoto hotels are hard to come by, you can also stay in nearby Osaka, which has great train connections to Kyoto.

 If you stay in Kyoto or Osaka for an extended period of time, we recommend booking an apartment through Airbnb.
 We stayed for a whole month in Kyoto, and our small apartment with kitchen, bathroom and washing machine (!) was a lot more convenient than a small hotel room would have been.
 If you haven’t used Airbnb before and you click through this link here, you get a credit toward your first stay.
 The amount varies, but it’s usually between $30 and $40.
 Not too shabby.